Policy III.3003.A, Ethical Conduct and Conflicts of Interest

 Trustees and employees must not make personal investments that could reasonably be expected to create a substantial conflict between the trustee’s or employee’s private interest and the public interest.
 This means that the trustee or employee must not have a direct or indirect financial interest in a business that conflicts with the College’s interests or that might influence how the trustee or employee does his or her job.
 Some financial interests may be so indirect or so minimal that they do not create conflicts of interest, such as ownership of a minimal amount of stock in a company or an investment in a publicly traded mutual fund in which the trustee or employee does not exercise discretion regarding the investment of the assets of the fund.

-If a trustee or employee has an interest in a business that might constitute a conflict of interest, the trustee or employee must immediately disclose that interest to the Internal Audit Department, Vice Chancellor of Fiscal Affairs, or the Vice Chancellor of Human Resources.
-In some cases, the employee may be able to resolve the conflict by not participating in any decision concerning that business.
-However, if the conflict is significant, the employee may be required to divest himself or herself of the interest that causes the conflict.
+If a trustee or employee has an interest in a business that might constitute a conflict of interest, the trustee or employee must immediately disclose that interest to the Internal Audit Department, In some cases, the employee may be able to resolve the conflict by not participating in any decision concerning that business.
+However, if the conflict is significant, the employee may be required to divest from the interest that causes the conflict.
 If a trustee has an interest in a business that might constitute a conflict of interest, the trustee must immediately disclose that interest to the Chancellor.

 Self-Dealing/Transactions with Trustees and Employees